Skip to main content

 The Strategic Application of SERMs

 SERMs, such as Clomiphene Citrate and Enclomiphene, are most frequently deployed after TRT has been discontinued.
 Their mechanism is perfectly suited for a “restart” protocol.
-By blocking estrogen’s at the level of the brain, they effectively remove the brakes from the HPG axis.
+By blocking estrogen’s negative feedback at the level of the brain, they effectively remove the brakes from the HPG axis.
 This allows the hypothalamus and pituitary to mount a strong, endogenous recovery.
 The body is prompted to produce its own GnRH, LH, and FSH in abundance, providing a powerful signal to the quiescent testes.

 Choosing between Gonadorelin and SERMs depends on whether the clinical goal is to maintain testicular function during therapy or to initiate a full system restart after therapy.